 Lip smackin’, finger lickin’ deliciousness going on here people.
 Napkins need not apply.

-Aside from the quality of the ribs (<– Smithfield® is where it’s at), the secret to juicy, meaty, charcoal grilled ribs is aluminum foil.
+Aside from the quality of the ribs, the secret to juicy, meaty, charcoal grilled ribs is aluminum foil.
 I know that sounds weird, but trust me.
 By wrapping the spice rubbed ribs in a few sheets of aluminum foil and placing them indirectly over the heat you are, in essence, steaming the ribs.
 This allows the ribs to become tender and retain their moisture.